roipeker/vkot-doorbell-app/README.md

-# vkot_doorbell_app
+# VKOT Doorbell app

-A new Flutter project.
+Base Flutter project for the app (web & mobile app).

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for now, and is meant for internal use.

 A few resources to get you started if this is your first Flutter project: